Magyx/falcraft/ENV_SETUP.md

 # Environment Setup

-## Required: Fal AI API Key
+## Required: fal API Key

-Falcraft requires a Fal AI API key to function.
+Falcraft requires a fal API key to function.
 Here's how to set it up:

 ### 1. Get Your API Key